parenthetical-e/simplepsychtoolbox/README.txt

 This is a set of functions to (greatly, I hope) ease use of psychtoolbox (http://psychtoolbox.org/HomePage).

-Warning: has only been tested has on Matlab 7.4 running on OS X Lion (10.7.2) but should be very portable.
+Warning: has only been tested has on Matlab 2010A, running on OS X Lion (10.7.3) and Snow Leopard (10.6) but should be portable.

 # Installation:
   1. Download latest version from,